dart_smb2 0.1.0 copy "dart_smb2: ^0.1.0" to clipboard

 <true/>

-The native bindings, FFI wrappers, and isolate logic were implemented through the use of Claude Code and Antigravity, Gemini models were used for the example app UI.
+All the native bindings, FFI wrappers, and isolate logic were implemented through the use of Claude Code.

 Developed by Alessandro Di Ronza